-It is our opinion that sufficient design works have been carried out at this early stage to demonstrate that the proposal is successfully addressing the requirements of London Plan Policy S12 and the local energy policies (LP22) of the London Borough of Hillingdon.
+It is our opinion that sufficient design works have been carried out at this early stage to demonstrate that the proposal is successfully addressing the requirements of policy 5.2 of the London Plan and the local energy policies of the London Borough of Hillingdon.

-The energy hierarchy has been adopted to follow a Be Lean, Be Clean, Be Green methodology.
+The energy hierarchy has been adopted to follow a BE Lean, Be Clean, Be Green methodology.
 The preferred energy strategy is to reduce energy demand and consequently the amount of conditioning and renewable energy contribution needed.
 This starts with a fabric first approach to improve thermal elements and controlled fittings.
 The feasibility of CHP systems and decentralised energy networks have been considered within the Be Clean case.

 The final Be Green improvements have additionally explored the adoption and effect of adding renewable energy.
-The most appropriate renewable energy source has been identified as PV Panels which achieves minimum of 35% carbon dioxide emission reduction as required by London Borough of Hillington.
+The most appropriate renewable energy source has been identified as solar photovoltaic which produce a carbon saving over the baseline emissions to achieve carbon zero in regulated Co2: See Table 1